 Cancer Registry Management (CRM) students must have a minimum of an associate degree or its equivalent (60 credit hours) before beginning the CRM program.
 In addition, the CRM program requires the completion of four prerequisite courses.
 The four prerequisite courses can be taken with AHIMA and are available for purchase on the AHIMA webstore.

-If you have completed the prerequisite courses within the last five years at a college, university, or other educational program and can provide transcripts showing a grade of “C” or better, you do not need to take them again through AHIMA.
+If you have completed the prerequisite courses at a college, university, or other educational program and can provide transcripts showing a grade of “C” or better, you do not need to take them again through AHIMA.
 Transcripts do not need to be provided to AHIMA.
-Submit your transcripts to the National Cancer Registrars Association’s Council on Certification when applying to sit for the Cancer Tumor Registrar exam.
+Submit your transcripts to the National Cancer Registrars Association’s Council on Certification when applying to sit for the Certified Tumor Registrar exam.

 This course provides an overview to the anatomical structures and physiology of the human body.
 Each body system is discussed in terms of the major anatomical structures and function including how each system participates in homeostasis of the body.
 In addition, the course discusses selected major pathologies, including disease definitions and causes, signs and symptoms, diagnostic procedures, and possible treatments.
 Finally, the course discusses common issues and changes that occur in each body system through the life span.